Our team focuses our activities on Remote Sensing, and Land surfaces and Agriculture Applications.

 Our expertise is based, mainly, on calibration and validation of satellites products, atmospheric corrections and radiative transfer for science applications

-Some of our Team Members attended the 100th American Meteorological Symposium (AMS) in Boston, MA.
+Some of our Team Members virtually attended the 101th American Meteorological Symposium (AMS).
 The work presented was focused on the use of remote sensing data in agriculture applications in the “Earth Observations and Environmental Modeling for Agriculture and Food Security” session.read more

 December 1st, 2019

 The Department of Geographical Sciences is proud to announce that Dr. Eric Vermote has been awarded the status of Research Professor Emeritus by the Provost's office.read more

 Camsis-2 is a single Sensor using a filter wheel to capture ground measurement images without the need for co-alignment.
 This system begins testing in Jul 2019 from a rooftop mount at Goddard Space Flight Center, Greenbelt, MD